 - The patient should be bathed appropriately

-- The patient’s incontinence should be assessed and treated to assure that moisture on the skin does not contribute to the development of a pressure sore
+- The patient’s incontinence should be assessed and treated to ensure that moisture on the skin does not contribute to the development of a pressure sore

 - Appropriate nutrition and hydration must be maintained

-- Repositioning of the patient should occur with a frequency to assure that the pressure is adequately relieved
+- Repositioning of the patient should occur with a frequency to ensure that the pressure is adequately relieved

 - Use of appropriate support devices should be maintained to relieve pressure from troublesome areas